James Clayton Flowers: Early life

 James Clayton Flowers was born on December 25, 1915 in Las Cruces, New Mexico.

 Military service

 He was a pilot with the 99th Fighter Squadron, 332nd Fighter Group for five years.

 Later life

-After WWII he and his wife Evelyn started a family.
-Flowers worked as a school teacher in the New York School System.
-After retirement he and his wife relocated to New Mexico.
+After the war, he and his wife Evelyn started a family.
+Flowers worked as a schoolteacher in The New York School System.
+After retirement, he and his wife relocated to New Mexico.
 They had two children.
-New Mexico held a ceremony to honor the Tuskegee Airmen in March 2014.
+New Mexico held a ceremony to honour the Tuskegee Airmen in March 2014.
 Flowers was present for the dedication at the New Mexico Veterans' Memorial.
-He turned 100 on 25 December 2015.
+He turned 100 on December 25, 2015.